-When my husband comes home late from work or Bible study and the kitchen is unofficially “closed,” I frequently retrieve these individually-wrapped Southwestern Stuffed Peppers Without Rice from the freezer.
+So when my husband comes home late from work or Bible study and the kitchen is unofficially “closed,” I frequently retrieve these individually-wrapped Southwestern Stuffed Peppers Without Rice from the freezer.
 They will microwave from frozen hard to fragrant and steamy within minutes.
-Eat straightaway or slice them to make a comforting filling for a flour tortilla–a veggie burrito of sorts.
+Eat straightaway or slice them up to make a comforting filling for a flour tortilla–a veggie burrito of sorts.

 My original recipe calls for rice, but this time, I substituted cauliflower rice to reduce the carbs.
 (This is a great way to use leftover cauliflower rice.)
 The spices and variety of flavors in this recipe completely camouflage the taste of the cauliflower.
 Don’t tell the cauliflower haters in your life because they probably won’t even notice.
-Leave out the beans if you want to lower the carb count even more.
+You could also leave out the beans to lower the carb count even more.

 You can use green peppers or the sweeter and milder red, yellow, and/or orange bell peppers.
 No zucchini?
 Use yellow squash–or leave it out.
 No black beans?
 Use pinto beans.
 Leave out the corn if you prefer.
 This is a good clean-out-the-vegetable-drawer recipe.